special honey to treat eye conditions

 What is different at this honey?

 It’s acacia honey, but a noble accacia honey, extracted only from honeycombs caps.
 “These caps are a natural seal that bees make” – Bodnariu says.
-According to him, the bees makes the cell, fills it with honey and before capping it completely, it leaves a small hole.
-Through it, the bee adds a secretion above the honey, containing a bactericidal enzyme called lysozyme, designed to protect honey from cell spores, bacteria and fungi.
+According to him, the bees makes the cell, fill it with honey and before capping it completely, then they leave a small hole.
+Through it, the bees add a secretion above the honey, containing a bactericidal enzyme called lysozyme, designed to protect honey from cell spores, bacteria and fungi.

-What he does now is to cut the caps, leave them drain, strain them and the honey obtained is more valuable than the rest of the honey from the cell.
+What he does now is cut the caps, leave them to drain, and strain them.
+The honey obtained is more valuable than the rest of the honey from the cell.

-It is said that Accacia honey has over 435 substances.
+It is said that Accacia honey has over 435 components.
 If we add the other enzymes added by the bee in the last moment to better preserve the honey, we get a more valuable honey.
-In an analysis report diastase was found in a doubled quantity as in a regular accacia honey.
+In an analysis report, diastase was found in a doubled quantity found in regular acacia honey.

-Bodnariu recommends this noble accacia honey for conjunctivitis, dark circles, corneal erosions and cataracts.
+Bodnariu recommends this noble acacia honey for conjunctivitis, dark circles, corneal erosions and cataracts.

 This is how it is used: